Raphire/Win11Debloat/README.md

 # Win11Debloat

-Win11Debloat is a simple and lightweight powershell script that removes pre-installed windows bloatware apps, disables telemetry and declutters the experience by disabling or removing intrusive interface elements, ads and more.
+Win11Debloat is a simple and lightweight powershell script that removes pre-installed Windows bloatware apps, disables telemetry and declutters the experience by disabling or removing intrusive interface elements, ads and more.
 No need to painstakingly go through all the settings yourself, or remove apps one by one.
 Win11Debloat makes the process quick and easy!

 You can pick and choose exactly which modifications you want the script to make, or use the default settings.
 If you are unhappy with any of the changes you can easily revert them by using the registry files that are included in the 'Regfiles' folder, all of the apps that are removed can be reinstalled from the Microsoft store.